 The ASBOG National Geology Examinations are given during the spring and fall of each year.
 Candidates must contact the geology board for the state in which they wish to seek licensure regarding specific dates for licensure applications and submittal of related required credentials needed for approval to sit for the examination(s).
 Candidates should understand that each State Member Board has their own cut-off dates for submission of examination requests/approval.
 Contact information for the different State Member Boards can be found on the ASBOG website through this link:

-https://asbog.org/state_boards.html
+https://asbog.org/state\boards.html

-Beginning with the Spring 2023 examination administration, all ASBOG examinations will be administered by an Examination Administrator contracted to ASBOG using computer-based testing (CBT) facilities.
+All ASBOG examinations are be administered by an Examination Administrator contracted to ASBOG using computer-based testing (CBT) facilities.
 The Examination Administrator contracted by ASBOG for 2023-2025 is Prometric LLC (Prometric).